 Two models for the evolution of ice-breeding behaviour in phocid seals

 A molecular systematic classification (right) shows instead that pagophilic breeding is ancestral: a shift to terrestrial breeding has occurred only once.
 The molecular-based model is more parsimonious.
-Harp Seals, often considered more closely related (as Phoca groenlandica) to Harbour (Phoca vitulina), are in fact more closely related (as Pagophilus groenlandicus) to Hooded Seals (Cystophora).
+Harp Seals, often considered more closely related (as Phoca groenlandica) to Harbor (Phoca vitulina), are in fact more closely related (as Pagophilus groenlandicus) to Hooded Seals (Cystophora).
 Grey Seals (Halichoerus), despite their distinctive morphology, are the sister species to Ringed Seals (Pusa) (after Perry et al. 1995; Carr & Perry 1997)

-Figures & text material © 2019 by Steven M. Carr
+Figures & text material © 2024 by Steven M. Carr